FusionAuth/fusionauth-javascript-sdk/packages/sdk-react/README.md

 ## Getting Started

 If you are new to React development, you may want to start with the Quickstart guide.
-If you are already familiar with React development, skip to the Configuration section.
+If you are already familiar with React development, skip to the Installation section.

 ### Quickstart